In order to connect to Google BigQuery, you'll need to:

 In the Select a role field, grant the desired permissions to the service account, according to your needs:

-- If you also want to perform DML operation within Preset, grant the BigQuery Data Editor role as well.
+- If you also want to perform DML operations within Preset, grant the BigQuery Data Editor role as well.

 When ready, select Done.